Work Order

 - Budget:

-- Budget Type: The budget type selected on the Billing Details tab.
+- Budget Type: The budget type selected on the Invoicing tab.

 - Quantity: The budget set for the work order (e.g., in days), derived from the linked Project Planning Line (type Budget) (appears only if a Project Planning Line has been selected).